Fellowship Educational Opportunities

 Advanced Clinical Pathway

 Trainees choosing the advanced clinical pathway concentrate on the further development of clinical skills, teaching skills and scholarly work such as a retrospective chart review.
-Clinical activities in the second year include adult and pediatric infectious diseases consultation rotations and attendance at the Sexually Transmitted Disease Clinic, Wetmore Tuberculosis Clinic and Travel Clinic.
+Clinical activities in the second year include adult and pediatric infectious diseases consultation rotations and attendance at the Sexually Transmitted Disease, Wetmore Tuberculosis and Travel Clinics.

 Some trainees have opted for off-site rotations to supplement their training.
 For example, National Jewish Medical and Research Center in Denver, Colorado offers a one-month clinical elective for advanced training in the care of patients with nontuberculous mycobacterial infections as well as MDR-TB.
 MD Anderson in Houston, Texas offers one-month rotations on their bone marrow transplant and hematologic malignancy ID services.